-If you are mad for marijuana like we are, then you have probably considered what your life would be like if you got high every single day, don’t worry we know you’re not alone!
+If you are mad about marijuana, then you have probably considered what your life would be like if you got high every single day.
 In keeping with this idea, today we are going to be talking about this very thing as we take a look at one of the first long-term studies done into the effects of cannabis use.

 Although this study is pretty revolutionary with regards to looking at how marijuana can affect us in the long term, we certainly have some things to say on the matter!
 So stick around to see if you are missing out by not getting high every day!